Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Introduction

 $\bullet$ To address the non-Fujiki case, the key result that we prove is Theorem~\ref{main lemma}, which asserts that the automorphism group of $(X, \,\phi)$ contains a maximal abelian Lie subgroup $A$ whose orbits in $X$ are closed and coincide with the fibers of a holomorphic submersion $\pi \,: \,X \,\longrightarrow\, B$ over a compact simply connected Moishezon manifold with globally generated canonical bundle $K_B$.
 Moreover, the fibers of $\pi$ are compact complex tori and the family $\pi$ is \textit{not} isotrivial (or equivalently, $K_B$ is not holomorphically trivial and $A$ is non-compact).

-The fibrations constructed in Theorem~\ref{main lemma} cannot exist if $X$ is a compact K\"ahler Calabi-Yau manifold and we conjecture that they should neither exist in the broader context when $M$ is a compact simply connected complex manifold with trivial canonical bundle (see Remark~\ref{end conj}).
+The fibrations constructed in Theorem~\ref{main lemma} cannot exist if $X$ is a compact K\"ahler Calabi--Yau manifold and we conjecture that they should neither exist in the broader context when $M$ is a compact simply connected complex manifold with trivial canonical bundle (see Remark~\ref{end conj}).